loading spinner

 B,D

-Activity note: Getting on/off busses; driving about 50 miles throughout the day, approximately 1.5 hours depending upon local traffic.
-Walking approximately 1.5 miles throughout the day on pavement.
-Swimming and snorkeling from a zodiac boat using a ladder to get in/out of the water.
-Zodiac boat ride may be bouncy based on ocean conditions.
+Activity note: Getting on/off a bus; driving about 50 miles throughout the day, approximately 1.5 hours riding time (depending on traffic).
+Walking about 1.5 miles throughout the day; pavement.
+Swimming and snorkeling from a zodiac boat.

 Morning: After walking to the pier, we will board a zodiac boat and head down the coast to Kealakekua Bay, a marine preserve.
 This is also where the first extensive contact between Hawaiians and Westerners occurred with the arrival of Captain James Cook in 1779.
 With its natural wind protection and remote location, Kealakekua Bay is an ideal snorkeling location for opportunities to see a variety of coral fish.
 Our vessel will then take us back to shore.

-Lunch: On your own to enjoy what you like.
+Lunch: On your own to enjoy what you like in historic Kailua-Kona.

 Afternoon: We will return to the hotel with some time to freshen up and relax before dinner.